tarekziade/blog/entries/raspberry-pi.rst

   as long as it's clear enough I am happy.
 And I can always plug a real set of speakers if needed.

-So, until I receive the speaker, the battery and the wifi stick, I can start and build the system.
+So, until I receive the speaker, the battery and the Wifi stick, I can start and build the system.